Driveline shaft with torsional compliance

 |k||Shaft rotational stiffness|

 For either shaft parameterization, the internal material damping is defined by the damping ratio, c, for a single-segment model.
-In this case, the damping torque is 2c/ωN. ωN is the undamped natural frequency = √(2k/J).
-For an N-segment model, the damping applied across each of the N springs is 2cN/ωN.
+In this case, the damping torque is 2ck/ωN.
+The undamped natural frequency, ωN= √(2k/J).
+The damping applied across an individual segment of a segmented model is equal to the product of the damping coefiecient and the relative rotational velocity of that segment.

 The following figure shows an equivalent physical network constructed